Information and resources for hospital and lab staff

 How this programme will work

-This programme will be able to test more patients, faster, thanks to a new array developed by the Blood transfusion Genomics Consortium (BGC).
-The samples will be tested at NHSBT’s Molecular Diagnostics Laboratory in Bristol.
+NHS England is working in partnership with NHS Blood and Transplant (NHSBT).
+More patients can tested, faster, thanks to a new array developed by the Blood transfusion Genomics Consortium (BGC).
+The samples will be tested at NHSBT's Molecular Diagnostics Laboratory in Bristol.